 - In good time before the defense date, you should provide your supervisor, your co-advisor, and your external co-referee with a copy of your thesis, after it has been approved by your supervisor.

-- All PhD documents, including assessments, have to reach the GCB office 4 weeks before the specified date of the thesis defense at the latest.
+- All PhD documents have to reach the GCB office 4 weeks before the specified date of the thesis defense at the latest.

 - Hard copies must be submitted to Edith Imthurn, GCB Secretary.
 If you come in person, please arrange a personal appointment with Edith Imthurn in advance.